Chiefs of Clan MacDougall in Argyll

 The Auchinleck Chronicle records that in 1460 Sir John was captured and held in chains "in festynans" as a starving prisoner on the Isle of Kerrera by his illegitimate very close relative Alan McCoul, a renegade also known as Allan of the Wood.
 Alan McCoul was also a nephew of the powerful Clan Donald Chief, Donald Balloch of Islay.
 Alan possibly planned to starve Sir John to death and to succeed him as Chief of clan MacDougall himself.
 As a renegade soldier and adventurer with a wild and reckless spirit he led a faction of our clansmen in rebellion against their Chief.
 He had already been involved in a failed conspiracy with the Earls of Douglas and Ross against James III King of Scots.
 When the Earl of Argyll, Sir John's feudal superior, heard that he had been taken prisoner and was likely to be killed, the Earl attacked Kerrera, burned Alan McCoul's ships, and killed nearly one hundred of Alan McCoul's men.
 Alan McCoul escaped with four or five followers and Sir John was released but Alan McCoul would cause much trouble in years to come.

 In 1463 John Stewart was attacked and killed while walking with his wedding party to his wedding at the chapel outside Dunstaffnage castle where he was marrying Dugald's MacLaren mother.
 If the attackers could prevent the wedding ceremony from legitimizing son Dugald, the Lordship of Lorn would go to the Campbells to whom John Stewart's three daughters were already married but he died only after going through the ceremony.
 The attackers were led by Alan McCoul.
 After stabbing John Stewart the Lord of Lorn and leaving him for dead at his wedding, Alan McCoul and his band ran inside the open castle of Dunstaffnage and held it until dislodged the following year by royal troops sent by the Estates of Parliament.
 After years of intermittent fighting, including the fierce battle at Leac-a-dotha on the slopes of Bendoran in Lochawe, Alan McCoul was eventually killed in 1468 at the Battle of An Stalc (the Ridge) at Portnacroish in Appin by a Stewart and MacLaren coalition force which included MacDougalls.
 In northern Lorn Dugald Stewart went on to found the Stewarts of Appin, a clan with which we have always had a close relationship, but he lost the Lordship of Lorn to the Campbells.
+Dugald Stewart married the daughter of Sir John of Dunollie and they had three sons of whom Duncan and Alan became the 2nd and 3rd Chiefs of the Stewarts of Appin.
 Sir John of Dunollie died in 1480.

 XII - Alexander of Dunollie (1480) : Twelfth Chief of the clan and son of our Eleventh Chief, Sir John of Dunollie.
 The Book of the Dean of Lismore records that Alexander's eldest son Duncan was killed in a battle or raid at Dunollie castle in August 1512.
 He was buried at Ardchattan Priory in Benderloch, a traditional place of burial for many of our clan Chiefs until the death of Ian Ciar in 1737 whose burial place was Kilbride.
 Alexander of Dunollie died around 1493.